Tom S. Hageman

 In the beginning of the seventies Hageman lives and works in Turkey and travels in Asia.
 Later, back in The Netherlands, he has been president of the Dutch ‘Professional Association for Visual Artists’ and became a member of the National Council for the Arts.
+He was the founder of the 'Foundation for Living and Working Spaces for Artists' Groningen (with approximately 80 studios in 7 buildings).
 In 1977 he became a teacher at the Academy Minerva.

 In these years Hageman published several books: "Spillebuik" (comic strip); "The Revelation of St. John," an album with 30 drawings; "Manuscripts," an exhibition catalogue.

 Hageman also had several exhibitions, for example: "Strips" (group, travelling by the Netherlands Foundation of the Arts); "Liberation" (group, travelling, also in the Groninger Museum; "Manuscripts" (solo) in the Cultural Center ‘d'Oosterpoort’ in Groningen and "Apocalyps" (solo) in the municipal 'Güzel Sanaat Galersii' in Bursa (Turkey).

 Commissions: various illustrations and a serial of 25 gouaches for the Public Library in Groningen.

 During the eighties Hageman continues to teach at the Academy Minerva, becomes coordinator as well as a member of the faculty.
 He also continues to be active in national associations for the arts and artists.
 For example as a member of the council of the national Foundation BKVB (Visual Arts, Design and Architecture).